burlachenkok/exploring-python3/python3-note.md

 ## How Typical Compute Device is Working

-It's important at least to understand that computational devices do not execute code in Java, C#, Matlab, or Python.
-Computers can not do it.
-The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA).
+It's important at least to understand that computational devices do not execute code in [Java](https://www.java.com/), [C#](https://dotnet.microsoft.com/en-us/languages/csharp), [Matlab](https://www.mathworks.com/products/matlab.html), or [Python](https://www.python.org/).
+Compute devices (such as Central Processing Unit, Graphical Processing Unit) can not do it.
+The real computation devices execute binary code compiled in the form of Instruction Set Architecture(ISA) which connects software implementation with hardware implementation of electrical circuits that represent ISA functionality.

-A simplified compute CPU device has computation cores that execute arithmetic operations via reading arguments from memory or registers and writing results back to memory or registers.
-Therefore virtual memory provides the scratch storage of input and output results.
+A simplified compute CPU device has computation cores that execute arithmetic operations via reading arguments from memory or registers and writing results back to memory or registers, and virtual memory provides the scratch storage of input and output results.

 The control unit in the CPU controls the execution and operation of Electrical Components (developed by Electrical Engineers).
 Finer details about how computers work in details can be obtained from *System Architecture*, and *Performace Engineering* courses and books.
+But what is important for understanding it.

 ## Programming Languages Taxonomy in CS